jgaffuri/OriMap/docs/howtoactlidar/README.md

 - Unzip the downloaded zip file.
 Each of them should contain 9 *\*.laz* files.
 So, for our example, we have 9x4=36 *\*.laz* files.

-## Prepare the workspace
+## Get Karttapullatin software and prepare the workspace

 - Decide on a working folder on your PC, for example: *E:myfolder/myfolder2/workspace/*.
 This could be a folder on your desktop or anywhere else.
 No matter.
 - Create some folders for the input data: *.../workspace/in/noumerleen/*.
 Move there the downloaded *\*.laz* files.
 For our example, we should then have the 36 *\*.laz* files in this folder.
+- Download Karttapullatin software on [Karttapullatin website](http://www.routegadget.net/karttapullautin/).
+Download the version of the program corresponding to your PC (64 of 32 bits).
+For modern PCs, 64 bits is the one to use.
-- Move the software executable files here: *.../workspace/karttapullautin_standalone/*
+- No need for any installation: Just move the software executable files here: *.../workspace/karttapullautin_standalone/*
+- TODO: add info on las2txt.exe https://liblas.org/utilities/las2txt.html https://liblas.org/download.html#download
 - Prepare a folder for the outputs: *.../workspace/out/noumerleen/*

-## Setup the program
+## Setup Karttapullatin

 The program parameters are defined in the *workspace/karttapullautin_standalone/pullauta.ini* file.
 - Edit the *pullauta.ini* file and find the place with: